NomicFoundation/hardhat/docs/tutorial/boilerplate/README.md

 - Check the connected wallet's balance
 - Send tokens to an address

-It's an npm project and it was created using `create-react-app`, so this means that it uses webpack and babel.
+It's a separate npm project and it was created using `create-react-app`, so this means that it uses webpack and babel.

 ### Frontend file architecture